 The Douglas County Building Division is currently enforcing the 2017 National Electrical Code for all installations including residential.

 Homeowners are permitted to perform electrical work on their primary residence without an electrical license.
 All other installations require an electrical contractor that is licensed through the State of Colorado and registered with Douglas County.

-Electrical Permit Fees for other installations are based off of square footage or the valuation of the project.
+Electrical Permit Fees for other installations are based on square footage or the valuation of the project.

 Applications may be submitted in person, mailed with a check or faxed with credit card information.